JeannieFallon/lexicon/README.md

     You can also use a `for` loop to iterate . . .
     ```

- 8. **Web UI**: Open the following in your web browser to use the Lexicon web interface, fully offline:
+ 8. **Web UI**: Open the following in your web browser to use the Lexicon web interface, fully
+ offline.
+Note: the model make longer to load on the first prompt:

     ```
     http://localhost:8000